 Conducting a physical examination

 A doctor will examine you and test for neurological function.
 This includes testing your reflexes, muscle strength, and sensory functions.
 A doctor may test to see if you can feel various sensations, such as a pinprick or light touch on both sides of the body.

 Of special interest is where and to what extent someone is experiencing numbness of limbs.
 For example, numbness on both sides of the body can indicate a brain lesion.
 Numbness in only a part of a limb can indicate peripheral nerve damage.

 Further imaging and blood tests may be needed to make a diagnosis.
 These include MRI or CT scans to better visualize the brain to check for stroke or tumor.
 Blood tests a doctor may order include:

-Treatments for numbness of limbs depend upon the cause your doctor identifies.
+Treatments for numbness of limbs depend upon the cause identified by your doctor.
 If the numbness is in a person’s feet and affects their ability to walk, wearing socks and shoes that fit well, even when at home, can help prevent further injury and damage to the feet.
-People with numbness in their feet may also require gait training, which is a physical therapy rehab method, to help them practice walking with numbness.
+People with numbness in their feet may also require gait training.
+This physical therapy rehab method will help them practice walking with numbness.

 Those who experience numbness in the fingers and hands should also take precautions to prevent burns.
 This includes avoiding fires, hot water, and other sources of heat.
 Numbness can affect your ability to sense hot items.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.